gvwilson/thirdbit/fiction/in-heck/index.md

 straightening up.
 "We saw 'em just past the school."

-Even as he spoke,
+Even as Bravo spoke,
-four travelers came around the corner into the square, each looking more dangerous than the one before.
+Gumption saw four travelers come around the corner into the square.
+Each looked more dangerous than the one before.
-The rabbit at the front had a long rifle on her shoulder and a slouch hat pulled down low over her ears.
+The rabbit had a long rifle on her shoulder and a slouch hat pulled down over her ears.
-The six-legged mulebot beside her had a squat turret for a head and armor that put Special Leaf's shell to shame.
+The armor on the six-legged mulebot beside her put Special Leaf's shell to shame.
 Behind them was a tiger with a black patch over one eye and a sword slung on his hip.
-A bear carrying almost as many weapons as the mulebot brought up the rear.
+A bear carrying almost as much gear as the mulebot brought up the rear.
-She wore the same dark green jackets with black collars and cuffs as the rabbit and tiger, while the mulebot was painted in matching camouflage.
+She wore the same dark green jacket with black collar and cuffs as the rabbit and tiger, while the mulebot was painted in matching camouflage.